-I’ve got sweatshirts and hoodies in every room of my house....just in case I get cold.
+I’ve got sweatshirts and hoodies in every room of my house…just in case I get cold.
 And I always get cold.
 Doesn’t everyone get cold on a humid, August night?
 Apparently not.
 When I took a poll, I was the minority.
 Like, the only one.
 Which kind of made me think.

-Of course falling asleep at 8:32pm on the couch every night, having to snake the bathtub every month from my hair falling out, or creating the tripod pose after a mile of my 5 mile run kind of made me think something was amuck as well.
+Of course falling asleep at 8:32 on the couch every night, having to snake the bathtub every month from my hair falling out, or creating the tripod pose after a mile of my 5-mile run kind of made me think something was amok as well.
 A trip to Doctor Tom offered some insight.
 He thought I had asthma and sent me home with an inhaler.